 Men with Brooms is a 2002 comedy made in Canada by Canadians with Canadian music and, above all, Canadian subject matter.
 It tells of a disgraced curler (everyone’s favourite Mounty, Paul Gross) returning to his hometown to attend his former coach’s funeral ten years after he blew a big game and abandoned his fiancée.
 Once there, he makes amends, finds happiness, and provides a context for lots of Canuck pop culture references and even a cameo by The Tragically Hip, who play a rival curling team from their hometown of Kingston, Ontario.

 I admit that the movie is a little predictable.
 Really, you can see every plot twist coming before the rock reaches the other end of the sheet.
-Allow me to further confuse an already obscure metaphor: even if the rocks miss the button once in a while, at least they lie in the house a foot or so closer than their competitors’, scoring a few points for team Canadian culture.
+I imagine our non-Canadian readers are already confused, but allow me to delve deeper into this already obscure metaphor: even if the rocks miss the button once in a while, at least they lie in the house a foot or so closer than their competitors’, scoring a few points for team Canadian culture.
 So what if we have to sweep away the debris?
 The game wouldn’t be as much fun if there wasn’t a little work to be done to get home, and that’s why I like Men with Brooms.

 My go-to piece of Canadiana is The Littlest Hobo, but does such burnished television perfection need my sales pitch?
 Down the road it will go, picking up fans along the way… No, seriously, for this piece, I want to recommend something that struck, something that drilled into my young brain and taught me to see the world in a different light: no Leonard Cohen, Alice Munro, or Margaret Atwood.
 Rather, I’m referring to Ottawa’s You Can’t Do That on Television, which kicked off in 1979 and aired every Saturday morning until 1990.